Welcome to the A.J. Drexel Nanomaterials Institute NanoArtography Competition!

 People’s Choice: $500

-This competition is open to all students and researchers (domestic and international) creating artistic scientific images in the materials science and engineering and related fields.
+This online international competition is open to all students and researchers (domestic and international) creating artistic scientific images.

 - Any kind of B&W or colorized microscopy images, computational simulations, or combination of both, etc.